dbhattar/powernova/container/jobs/JOB_POSTING_INTERNSHIP.md

 # Full-Stack Software Engineering Internship (2 Positions)

+## About PowerNOVA

+PowerNOVA transforms how energy professionals access and understand regulatory and operational data.
+Using advanced AI and Retrieval-Augmented Generation (RAG) technology, we've built a conversational interface that makes thousands of energy documents instantly searchable through natural language.
+Our platform provides comprehensive operational and regulatory data from ISO/RTO markets (CAISO, ERCOT, PJM, MISO, SPP, NYISO, ISO-NE) and government organizations like FERC, allowing users to ask questions and get instant answers with source citations.
+Users can also upload their own documents to combine public data with proprietary information in one unified platform.

 ## About the Role

-We're seeking two motivated software engineering interns to join our team and contribute to the development of an innovative RAG (Retrieval-Augmented Generation) application.
+We're seeking two motivated software engineering interns to join our team and contribute to the development of PowerNOVA.
 This is a hands-on opportunity to work across the entire stack, from document processing and data preparation to frontend design and deployment infrastructure.

 This role offers exposure to multi-disciplinary work at the intersection of software engineering and power systems.
 While the primary focus is on full-stack development, you'll have the opportunity to learn about and work with technical content in the energy domain.